keshavdewan/8-Weeks-SQL-Challenge/Case Study 4 - Data Bank/Data-Bank.md

 #### 1. Percentile
 -  `PERCENTILE_CONT()` is a function that calculates percentiles.
 -  `WITHIN GROUP (ORDER BY reallocation_days)` specifies the data to use and how to order it.
--  `OVER (PARTITION BY region_name)` calculates percentiles separately for each region.
+-  `OVER (PARTITION BY region_name)` calculates percentiles separately for each region.\
+-  `LAG` allows you to access data from a previous row in the same result set.
+It's like having a peek at the row "above" the current one.